 The border of Finland and Norway follows the Tana River, the name derives from ‘Great River’ in the Sami language.
-The river flows through Finnmark, Norway and the Sami regions of northern Scandinavia.
-The Sami Bridge crosses the river, which is the only major bridge of the region.
-The bridge is one of the of places where you can be in Norway and Finland at the same time!
+The river flows through Finnmark, Norway, and the Sami regions of northern Scandinavia.
+The Sami Bridge crosses the river, which is the only major bridge in the region.
+The bridge is one of the places where you can be in Norway and Finland at the same time!
 Looking down the great river from the bridge is also quite an experience.

 The village center of Utsjoki has a few attractions, including the main church and church cottages, Kirkkotuvat in the local language.
 The church has the significance of being the only church owned by the government and in 2004 the government donated it to the parishioners.
 It was originally funded by Tsar Nicholas I of Russia.

 Kirkkotuvat is the historical center of Utsjoki, where the original settlement developed.
 There are about 13 houses here including a marketplace and an old church.
 Some houses are original and some are reconstructed.
 They are located in a picturesque place with a beautiful view over the lake Mantojärvi.

 Have you wondered where is the northernmost place in the European Union?
 Here’s the answer: Nuorgam, Finland.
 It’s right on the border between Norway and Finland.